-Please consider getting in touch with a domestic violence advocate in your community for more information on gun laws in your area.
-To find help in your state, please click on the Where to Find Help tab at the top of this page.
+WomensLaw.org strongly recommends that you get in touch with a domestic violence advocate or lawyer in your community for more information on gun laws in your area.
+To find an agency, please go to the ID Where to Find Help page.

 To read more about the NICS, please see the question, What will happen if the abuser tries to purchase a gun?

 According to Idaho state law, people convicted of various crimes cannot get a license to carry concealed weapons and will lose the right to possess a firearm.

 Anyone who meets any of the following cannot get a license to carry concealed weapons: